OpenNebula/docs/source/management_and_operations/network_management/nsx_networks.rst

             - **nicID** = OpenNebula instance nic ID

     - The Security Groups rules are applied to a virtual machine logical port group.
-    - All sSecurity Groups rules are applied with action "ALLOW"
+    - All Security Groups rules are applied with action "ALLOW"

-.. warning:: Modificationof rules or sections created by OpenNebula using directly the NSX Manager interface is not supported, since the information won't be synced back in OpenNebula.
+.. warning:: Modification of rules or sections created by OpenNebula using directly the NSX Manager interface is not supported, since the information won't be synced back in OpenNebula.

 Limitations
 ================================================================================